-The Gateway building, which opened at the end of 2017, provides toilets and showers for visitors.
+The Gateway building, which opened at the end of 2017, provides toilets and showers for visitors all year round.
 It has an interpretation area with information on the local landscape and history.
 It’s also somewhere to shelter on stormy days.
 In winter, you can sit on the indoor picnic benches and just watch the waves crashing-in on the beach.

 Car parking is provided either side of the building.
-Parking on the machair or the beach head is no longer permitted by the crofters.
+Parking on the machair or the beach-head is no longer permitted by the crofters.
 Vehicular traffic has been damaging this precious grassland.
 For this reason, a new camper-van site has been built 400m before the village on less sensitive common land.

 Huisinis Campervan Site

 Huisinis lies at the end of the B887.
-Use postcode HS33AY in your satnav.
+Use postcode HS3 3AY in your satnav.
 Be aware that mobile coverage varies considerably along the route and is almost non-existent at Huisinis (unless you are on the EE network – then you can have 4G!).

 Turn off the main spinal route (B859) linking Harris to Stornoway at Ardhasaig.
 The road then becomes very twisty and turny.
-If you can take your eyes off the road briefly, you’ll pass:
+If you can take your eyes off the road briefly, you’ll see: